kuroNekoDesu/wallpaperhub/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Wallpaper Hub, please send an email to Lyntor Paul Figueroa at lyntor.figueroa@gmail.com.
+If you discover a security vulnerability within WallpaperHub, please send an email to Lyntor Paul Figueroa at lyntor.figueroa@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## Copyright